Sagedurk/Recreation-Golden-Sun-Unity/README.md

 # Recreation Golden Sun
-Recreating mechanics from Golden Sun for educational purposes
+Recreating mechanics from Golden Sun for educational purposes, to improve my problem solving skills
 </br>
 Developed primarily for PC with controller support, in **Unity 2020.2.7f1**